thomasWeise/aitoa/book/metaheuristics/antColonyOptimization/README.md

           A. Set $ps=ps+\left(\arrayIndexx{M}{\arrayIndex{\sespel}{i-1}}{\arrayIndex{N}{j}}\right)^{\alpha}*\left(\arrayIndexx{H}{\arrayIndex{\sespel}{i-1}}{\arrayIndex{N}{j}}\right)^{\beta}$.
           B. Set $\arrayIndex{p}{j}=ps$.
        iii.
 Draw a random number&nbsp;$r$ uniformly distributed in $[0,ps)$. iv.
 Determine $k$&nbsp;to be the index of the smallest value in&nbsp;$p$ which is greater than&nbsp;$r$.
-It can be found via binary search (we may need to check for smaller values left-wards if pheromones and heuristic values can be&nbsp;0).
+It can be found via binary search (we may need to check for smaller values left-wards if model or heuristic values can be&nbsp;0).
     g.
 Set&nbsp;$\arrayIndex{\sespel}{i}=\arrayIndex{N}{k}$, i.e., append the vertex to&nbsp;$\sespel$.
 6. Return the completed path&nbsp;$\sespel$.